janprzy/AstroStacker/README.md

 This application is used for pre-processing astronomical images.
 For now, here's what's working and what will be added:
 ##### Working
-- Average stacking of image sets
+- Average, median or add stacking of image sets
 - Calibrating lights with darks and bias frames
 - Star alignment using triangle similarity
 - Setting threshold of star detection